-The Accelerated Learning and Living (A.L.L.) transitional housing and job development program offers 12 to 18-months of affordable, independent living.
+The Accelerated Learning and Living (A.L.L.) transitional housing and job development program offers 12 to 18 months of affordable and independent living.

 The 24-unit, three story, apartment complex, includes 21 one-bedroom units and 3 two-bedroom units.
 Additional amenities include: indoor courtyard, private parking, and a laundry room on each of the three floors.